-In August 2018, the FASB issued ASU 2018-15, Intangibles - Goodwill and Other - Internal Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract, which changes the accounting for implementation costs incurred in a cloud computing arrangement that is a service contract.
+In August 2018, the FASB issued ASU 2018-15, "Intangibles - Goodwill and Other - Internal Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract," ("ASU 2018-15") which changes the accounting for implementation costs incurred in a cloud computing arrangement that is a service contract.
 The update aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
 The implementation costs should be presented as a prepaid expense in the balance sheet and expensed over the term of the hosting arrangement.
-The Company adopted the standard on January 1, 2021, and adoption did not have a material impact on its condensed consolidated financial statements.
+This standard is effective beginning January 1, 2021, and early adoption is permitted.
+The Company adopted ASU 2018-15 on January 1, 2021, and the adoption of ASU 2018-15 did not have a material impact on its consolidated financial statements.

-In June 2020, the FASB issued ASU No. 2020-06, Accounting for Convertible Instruments and Contracts in an Entity's Own Equity, which is intended to simplify the accounting for convertible instruments.
+In June 2020, the FASB issued ASU No. 2020-06, "Accounting for Convertible Instruments and Contracts in an Entity's Own Equity," ("ASU No. 2020-06") which is intended to simplify the accounting for convertible instruments.
 This new guidance eliminates certain models that require separate accounting for embedded conversion features and eliminates certain of the conditions for equity classification for contracts in an entity's own equity.
 Accordingly, a convertible debt instrument will be accounted for as a single liability measured at its amortized cost, as long as no other features require bifurcation and recognition as derivatives.
 The new guidance can be adopted through either a modified retrospective method of transition or a fully retrospective method of transition.
 ASU 2020-06 is effective for public business entities for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
 Early adoption is permitted for fiscal years beginning after December 15, 2020, including interim periods within those fiscal years.
-The Company is in the process of determining the impact of the adoption of the standard on its condensed consolidated financial statements.
+The Company is in the process of determining the impact of the adoption of the standard on its consolidated financial statements.